 The juicy, ripe mango fruit has a rich, tropical aroma and flavor that summons thoughts of sunny climates and sultry breezes.
-The home gardener in warmer zones can bring that taste out of the garden.
+Home gardeners can bring that taste out of a warmer-zone garden.
 However, how do you grow a mango tree?

 Mango tree planting is suitable in zones where temperatures do not usually dip below 40 F (4 C.).
 If you’re lucky enough to live in a tropical to sub-tropical climate, take these tips for mango tree care and enjoy the fruits of your labors in just a few years.

 How Do You Grow a Mango Tree?